abertell/game/README.md

 For example, the frame `[1,1,0,1,1,0,0,0]` would denote holding up, left, right, and flow at the same time.

 Note that the extra slot does not correspond to a key.
-It is equal to 2 on the frame of the most recent save state, and is equal to 3 on the frame of any level finish, which can be helpful for searching (Ctrl+F) when manually editing inputs in a text file.
-Note that if you overwrite the same log with many different save states/level finishes, every frame that ever had a save state/level finish will keep the extra entry, which may become confusing.
+It is equal to:
+* 2 on the frame of the most recent save state
+* 3 on the frame of any level finish
+* 4 on the current frame

+These values can be helpful for searching (Ctrl+F) when manually editing inputs in a text file.
+Note that if you overwrite the same log with many different level finishes, every frame that ever had a level finish will keep the extra entry, which may become confusing.

 The input log may be imported/exported at any time from the side panel (including while in-game), but should always end with an empty frame `[0,0,0,0,0,0,0,0]`.